mraad/elastic-graph/README.md

 ### TODO

 - ~~Produce animated GIF of graphs at each training epoch.~~
-- Implement directional distance standard deviation for initial node selection.
+- Implement directional distance for initial node selection based on the "shape" of the neighborhood of the first point.
 - Handle multi dimensional input data.
 - Perform calculations in GPU as a lot can be done in parallel.